Eidolon123/Notes/Assessment/345 report.md

 Any device connected to the internet is visible to anyone that looks in the right place.
 This process is made easy with the Shodan search engine.
 Using a variety of tags and filters we can see devices connected to the internet and the banners that they return.

 ![](/Images/345-gb-titles.png)
+Figure 3.
+A list of the most common HTTP titles returned by IoT devices in the UK.

 Here we can see the top HTTP page titles of devices in the united kingdom being returned to us through Shodan.
 The top result is "401 Unauthorized" which indicates that the device has been set up correctly in order to stop unauthorised access.
 Interestingly the third most common result is "Vigor login page", Vigor is a brand of router made by DrayTek used across the UK and other countries.

 ![](../Images/345-vigor-login.png)
+Figure 4.
+A login form served by a router exposed to the internet.

-As these IP addresses are exposed to the internet we can easily connect and are presented with a login page.
+As these IP addresses are exposed to the internet we can easily connect and are then presented with a login page.
 While this doesn't inherently pose a risk to whoever's router this is, if they have failed to set up their device correctly an attacker can search for a list of default username and passwords, as seen below, to try and gain access to their network device.

 ![](/Images/345-vigor-defaults.png)
+Figure 5.
+A list of the default usernames and passwords used by various Vigor routers.

 Access to the router in a network can allow an attacker to hijack DNS and steal users information with ease.